 Papaya Mobile was founded by two friends, Si Shen, Co-Founder and CEO, and Qian Wenjie, Co-Founder and CTO, who joined forces to turn their mobile gaming passion into a business.
 With the research and development center based in Beijing, China, the business development center in San Francisco, California, and its 8 million users located around the world, the company sustains a global presence in the social networking/gaming market.

-At startup, Papaya used physical servers and a collocation rack service near San Francisco.
+When Papaya first launched, the company used physical servers and a collocation rack service near San Francisco.
 However, when the company eventually outgrew this infrastructure, it became necessary to search for other alternatives.
 After researching several options, Papaya Mobile determined that Amazon Web Services (AWS) offered the best solution.
 The company switched to AWS because of its excellent reputation in the industry and the flexibility that it provided.

-Looking to the future, Papaya Mobile anticipates using Amazon Elastic Load Balancing (Amazon ELB) for automatic distribution of incoming traffic across Amazon EC2 instances to further ensure that the company’s operations continue to run reliably, efficiently, and affordably.
+Going forward, Papaya Mobile anticipates using Elastic Load Balancing for automatic distribution of incoming traffic across Amazon EC2 instances to further ensure that the company’s operations continue to run reliably, efficiently, and affordably.